vttale/serve-stale/README.md

    The definition of TTL in [RFC1035] Sections 3.2.1 and 4.1.3 is amended to read:

-   TTL  a 32-bit unsigned integer number of seconds that specifies the
+   TTL:  a 32-bit unsigned integer number of seconds that specifies the
       duration that the resource record MAY be cached before the source of the information MUST again be consulted.
 Zero values are interpreted to mean that the RR can only be used for the transaction in progress, and should not be cached.
-Values SHOULD be capped on the orders of days to weeks, with a recommended cap of 604,800 seconds.
+Values SHOULD be capped to 604,800 seconds, and implementations SHOULD allow lower values to be configured by operators.
       If the data is unable to be authoritatively refreshed when the TTL expires, the record MAY be used as though it is unexpired.

    Interpreting values which have the high order bit set as being positive, rather than 0, is a change from [RFC2181].
 Suggesting a